ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 Validate that you can deploy the virtual server image to your VPC.

-1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, and click **Next**.
+1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.

     In the **Tags** field, you can enter a name of a specific tag to attach to your virtual server image.
 Tags provide a way to organize, track usage costs, and manage access to the resources in your account.
     {: tip}